 Although Russell says that “websites are glorified brochures,” The truth is that there is much more to websites than that.
 Websites will never die, at least not in mine, nor Russell’s lifetime.

-In 1991, a man named Berners-Lee published the first website ever known as world-wide-web.
-A little over a decade later, there were 51 million websites, according to live internet stats.
-In 2014, Russell Brunson created Clickfunnels, a new website popularly known as the “sales funnel websites.”
-Though Clickfunnels vs. websites possess similar characteristics and goals, the former is centered more on driving leads.
+In 2014, Russell Brunson created ClickFunnels, a new website popularly known as the “sales funnel websites.”
+Though Clickfunnels vs. websites possess similar characteristics and goals, the former focuses on marketing and generating leads.

 Do I need both to bring leads?

 What makes it harder to answer is that both platforms are relevant to business owners as they take them online.

 With ClickFunnels, you can create beautiful sales funnels that get more eyes on your business and register a high conversion.

 On the other hand, a website is like your home base, where you educate people about your niche through content.
 That’s through blog posts and product descriptions, which ultimately leads to sales.

 These are the questions and frustration we’ll be taking care of in this post.
 If you think you’re ready, let’s jump right in.

 But first.
 Let’s pave the road by answering the most critical question.

 Do You Need a Website to Use ClickFunnels?